Angelo-Pio/IoT_Individual_Assignment/README.md

 Which is exactly what we expected, knowing this we can set the sampling frequency at 10Hz following the sampling theorem, to be sure we can set it to slightly larger value like 15 Hz.

-The innaccuracies we found using the FFT function are probably related to how the library works and values of sampling frequency and singal frequecy too distant are not well handled by it.
+The innaccuracies we found using the FFT function are probably related to how the library works, the problems seems to rely on distance between the values of sampling frequency and sampling frequency.

 # Generating the Signal Samples